kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 #### CSS Animations Between Player States

 You can also make use of CSS animations to transition between Player states.
-For example, to transition the redBox box size transformation when entering fullscreen state:
+For example, to transition the redBox box size transformation when entering a fullscreen state:

 ```css
 .redBox { transition: width 0.3s ease-in-out, height 0.3s ease-in-out;}
 .fullscreen .redBox { width: 300px; height: 300px; }
 ```

-## Managing external assets
+## Managing External Assets

-External assets such as tmpl.html, CSS, JS, images and font files can be used by the Player.
+External assets, such as tmpl.html, CSS, JS, images, and font files, can all be used by the Player.
 When directing the Player to load these assets, make sure to consider the following:

-1. Host the external files on a dedicated server, preferably a CDN for best performance, and ensure your server has [CORS headers](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabling loading assets from other domains
+1. Host the external files on a dedicated server, preferably a CDN for best performance, and verify that your server has {% extlink CORS headers https://en.wikipedia.org/wiki/Cross-origin_resource_sharing %} that enable loading assets from other domains.
-2. Make sure you set the correct relative links or full paths in your Flashvars settings
+2. Make sure you set the correct relative links or full paths in your Flashvars settings.
-3. Ensure that your assets could be loaded from both http and https, and when directing the Player to load the assets, use protocol agnostic URL notation (`://` instead of `http://`).
-Also ensure that your server has a valid SSL certificate.
+3. Verify that your assets can be loaded from both http and https, and when directing the Player to load the assets, use protocol agnostic URL notation (`://` instead of `http://`).
+Also verify that your server has a valid SSL certificate.
-4. If you need to load more than one icon, consider using an icon font
+4. If you need to load more than one icon, consider using an icon font.
-5. If you need to load more than one image, use [CSS sprite sheets](https://css-tricks.com/css-sprites/)
+5. If you need to load more than one image, use {% extlink CSS sprite sheets https://css-tricks.com/css-sprites/ %}.